mmitch/vater/README.md

 * `vater` uses the `efont` bitmap fonts by default

-  You can change this by setting another font in the `setFont()` method.
+  You can change this by setting the environment variable `VATER_FONT` to a string understood by Fontconfig.
 If you want to use `efont`, read on:

 * install the `efont` font